 But what is TRT?
 How does TRT work?
 What are the benefits (and risks) of TRT?

 This article will answer those questions and provide a concise overview of TRT to get you up to speed on this type of hormone replacement therapy.
+For more information please visit our Low T page or find more information on our home page.

 What is TRT?